Naomy-Langat/Premium-pricing-model-Based-on-vehicle-profile/README.md

 The relationship between carry capacity and gross payments indicated that larger vehicles may have lower risk profiles, resulting in fewer high-value claims.
 Finally, luxury vehicles tend to contribute positively to gross payments, likely due to higher repair costs associated with their complex technologies.

+ ##Usage
+Open Jupyter Notebooks in the Notebooks folder and run the cells to see the analysis

 ## Installation
 To run this project locally, clone the repository and install the necessary libraries.